How to Claim PCP Commission Back in 2026

 The honest answer: it depends on your specific agreement.

 The FCA's average across all eligible agreements is £829.
-But individual amounts vary depending on the loan size, the interest rate, how much commission was paid, and what type of arrangement was involved.
+Individual amounts vary depending on the loan size, the interest rate, how much commission was paid, and what type of arrangement was involved.

 In approximately one in three cases, the compensation will be capped to ensure consumers are not put in a better position than they would have been if treated fairly.
 The cap is the lowest of: 90% of commission plus interest, the total cost of credit adjusted to the 5th percentile market rate, or the actual total cost of credit calculated on a simplified basis.

-Interest is added to all compensation at the annual average Bank of England base rate plus one percentage point, with a minimum floor of 3% for any year, running from the date you overpaid to the date compensation is paid.
+Interest is added at the annual average Bank of England base rate plus one percentage point, with a minimum floor of 3% for any year, running from the date you overpaid to the date compensation is paid.

 What to do next

 The simplest way to start is to talk to Frank, EvenStance's AI assistant.
-Describe your situation — when you had the finance, who the lender was if you know, and whether you have already complained.
-Frank will assess your eligibility against the FCA's published criteria, draft your complaint letter with the correct legal references, and track your deadlines.
+Describe your situation, when you had the finance, who the lender was if you know, and whether you have already complained.
+Frank will assess your eligibility under both the PS26/3 commission route and (where the facts support it) the s.56 misrepresentation route, draft your complaint letter with the correct legal references, and track your deadlines.

 Was this guide helpful?